murobar2/ECE470Project/README.md

 The sysCall_threadmain function dictates the rover motion.
 It first initializes, then writes the four wheels to each of the motors.
 Then it performs a check to see if the blobs are detected.
 If blobs were detected, it stops moving, then waits half a second before moving to approach the sample that was detected.
 If no blobs were detected, it begins its pattern of "random motion" turning and moving to find a new sample.

-# UR3 Arm Movemeent and Suctino
+# UR3 Arm Movemeent and Suction
 Script Name: Threaded child script-UR3
 Description: The main UR3 script controls the arm motion and trajectory.
 In addition, it contains the procedure for placing objects--acquired via the end-effecto--into the containers mounted on the side of the rover.